yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 as a memory region, a file, etc.
 A `session` in this context refers to an object that is created to manage the information exchange between a client (i.e. games) and a server (services that the game uses to render graphics, play audio, get user input, etc.).
-With these changes, the code in charge of `session management` has been updated to support the new `IPC` protocol, besides fixing a number of inaccuracies in some of the error-checking functions. bunnei has also greatly simplified the original `IPC` code, which should improve the memory usage and performance of these operations.
+With these changes, the code in charge of `session management` has been updated to support the new `IPC` protocol, additionally fixing a number of inaccuracies in some of the error-checking functions. bunnei has also greatly simplified the original `IPC` code, which should improve the memory usage and performance of these operations.